-Preheat oven to 325 degrees F. Lube with butter or coconut oil a 8X8 inch pan or use a brownie pan which is what I did.
-If using a regular pan, line bottom with parchment just to make sure they don’t stick.
+Preheat oven to 325 degrees F. Lube with butter or coconut oil a 8X8 inch pan or use a brownie pan.
+(If using a regular pan, line bottom with parchment just to make sure they don't stick.)

 Blend dry ingredients in medium bowl.
 Add wet ingredients to same bowl and mix with wooded spoon until blended.
-Easy RIGHT!?
 Taste for sweetness and adjust if needed.